donn-majidi/sfclubunibo-arch-fv/README.md

 This function implements Bruce Hansen's CUSUM of Squares SupF test.

 Parameters:
-- x: 1-Dimensional array of standardized residuals.
+- `x`: 1-Dimensional array of standardized residuals.
-- moment: Moment order being tested.
+- `moment`: Moment order being tested.
 Has to be either 2 or 4.
-- alpha: The size of the test.
+- `alpha`: The size of the test.
 Default is 0.05.
-- trim: Trimming fraction for trimming the CUSUM path.
+- `trim`: Trimming fraction for trimming the CUSUM path.
-- bandwidth: Kernel bandwidth for variance estimation.
+- `bandwidth`: Kernel bandwidth for variance estimation.
-- ax: plt.Axes canvas on which to plot the graph of the CUSUM path along with the confidence bands.
+- `ax`: plt.Axes canvas on which to plot the graph of the CUSUM path along with the confidence bands.

 Returns:
-- Dictionary containing:
+- `dict()` containing:
     - the SupF statistic
     - Chi2 test statistic
     - pvalue